JonathanWThom/Doctor-Finder/README.md

 _Users can enter search parameters such as doctor specialty, name, and ailment and be returned a list of doctors in the Portland area.
 Makes use of the [Better Doctor API](https://developer.betterdoctor.com/)._

+## Known Bugs

+_You must refresh the page after it loads in order for it to be functional.
+There is a bit of a wait after it reloads while the API info is fetched.

 ## Setup/Installation Requirements

 * _In the command line, run:_